-Professor Fowler is also considered an authority on teaching negotiation effectively, having written articles for International Studies Perspectives on cross-cultural simulations and negotiation pedagogy and having led a negotiation teaching workshop for dozens of professors from universities across China at the China Foreign Affairs University in Beijing.
+Professor Fowler is also interested in the subject of how to teach negotiation effectively, having written articles for International Studies Perspectives on cross-cultural simulations and negotiation pedagogy and having led a negotiation teaching workshop for dozens of professors from universities across China at the China Foreign Affairs University in Beijing.

-Michael Fowler is also one of the world’s foremost experts on the trafficking of different narcotics through the bridge states of Central America.
+Michael Fowler has scholarly expertise in studying the trafficking of different narcotics through the bridge states of Central America.
 Drawing on more than a decade of research in the region, he and co-author Julie Bunck published Bribes, Bullets, and Intimidation: Drug Trafficking and the Law in Central America (Pennsylvania State University Press, 2012).
 An AHC television documentary on a Honduran kingpin (Manhunt: Kill or Capture: The Devil Incarnate), that aired across the United States and Canada in October 2015, drew heavily on the research in this book.

-Peter Andreas of Brown University noted: “This book fills a glaring gap in the voluminous drug literature.
+Peter Andreas, John Hay Professor of International Studies at Brown University, noted: “This book fills a glaring gap in the voluminous drug literature.
 It will instantly become the reference book for understanding the role of Central America in the international drug trade and the profound impact of the trade on the countries of the region.
 Anyone interested in drug trafficking in Central America will find this book to be essential reading.
 And anyone who fails to cite this book when writing about drug trafficking in Central America will provoke raised eyebrows.”

 In American Diplomacy Joe B. Johnson of the U.S. Department of State and the Foreign Service Institute wrote: “This is a comprehensive, detailed history of the narcotics trade and government interdiction efforts in Central America from 1980 to 2010.
 If you work in an embassy Narcotics Affairs Section in Latin America or study illegal narcotics trafficking, you will want this book....
 This dispassionate, factual work makes a powerful statement.”